funkhaus/fuxt/README.md

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).

 ## Theme Config
+1. Disable privacy mode on wordpress host (if applicable)
 1. Install promoted Plugins
 1. Save Permalinks in the WordPress dashboard (WP-GQL requires this)
 1. Define image sizes and menus in /functions/theme-config.php